 In Brand Portal 2020.10.0, the users can exclude specific renditions and directly download the selected renditions from the Renditions panel in the asset details page without having to open the Download dialog.

 In addition to the existing Download configurations, the Brand Portal administrators can also configure settings for different group of users to view and (or) download the original asset and its renditions from the asset details page.

 Log in to your Brand Portal tenant as an administrator and navigate to Tools > Users.

 In the User Roles page, navigate to the Groups tab to configure the view and (or) download settings for the user groups.

 Earlier, the settings were available only to restrict the group users from downloading the original asset.

 The Groups tab on the User Roles page allows administrators to configure the view and download settings:

-If a user is added to multiple groups and if one of those groups has restrictions, the restrictions will apply to the user.
+If a user is added to multiple groups and if one of those groups has restrictions, the restrictions applies to the user.

 Brand Portal 6.4.7 release brings in the Document Viewer, enhances the experience for downloading assets, and includes critical fixes.
 See latest Brand Portal Release Notes.

 The Document Viewer enhances the PDF viewing experience.
-It provides a similar experience as that of the Adobe Document Cloud while viewing the PDF files in Brand Portal.
+It provides a similar experience as of the Adobe Document Cloud while viewing the PDF files in Brand Portal.

 Earlier, limited options were available to view the PDF files.

 With Document Viewer, the Brand Portal users now have the options to view pages, view bookmarks, search on-page text, zoom in, zoom out, navigate to previous and next pages, switch to page, fit to window, fit to screen, and hide or unhide the tool bar.

 The viewing experience for other document formats remains unchanged.

 The asset download process is revamped, providing a simplified user experience while downloading assets from Brand Portal.